Libraries

 Python library support

-The following table indicates Databricks Runtime version compatibility for Python wheels for different cluster access modes based on the library source location.
+The following table indicates Databricks Runtime version compatibility for Python wheel files for different cluster access modes based on the library source location.
 See Databricks Runtime release notes versions and compatibility and Access modes.

 Note

-Installing Python eggs is not supported with Databricks Runtime 14.0 and above.
-Use Python wheels or install packages from PyPI instead.
+Installing Python egg files is not supported with Databricks Runtime 14.0 and above.
+Use Python wheel files or install packages from PyPI instead.

 Shared access mode